 210. Survey of Organic Chemistry (5).
 Pr., PHS 130 or CH 101.

 A general survey designed for students requiring an introduction to organic chemistry.
 May be taken as part two of a two-part sequence of courses (PHS 130/CH 210) for students in the Allied Health Sciences.
 Credit may not be obtained for both CH 210 and CH 301.

-220 0 Introductory Biochemistry (5).
+Introductory Biochemistry (5).
 Pr., CH 210 or CH 301.

-A descriptive course in general biochemistry covering the major classes of biochemical compounds, with applications to human nutri- tion, digestion, absorption, and body fluids.
+A descriptive course in general biochemistry covering the major classes of biochemical compounds, with applications to human nutrition, digestion, absorption, and body fluids.

 301. Organic Chemistry I (5).
-Lee.
+Lec.
 4, Lab.
 3, Pr., CH 102.

-A systematic study of the important groups of hydrocarbons, includ- ing an introduction to the chemistry of some functional groups.
-302. Organic Chemistry II (5).
-Lee.
+A systematic study of the important groups of hydrocarbons, including an introduction to the chemistry of some functional groups.

+- 302. Organic Chemistry II (5).
+Lec.
 4, Lab.
 3, Pr., CH 301.
-A detailed study of the major functional groups in organic chemistry.
-303. Organic Chemistry III (5).
-Lee.
+A detailed study of the major functional groups in organic chemistry. - 303.
+Organic Chemistry III (5).
+Lec.
 4, Lab.
 3, Pr., CH 302.
 A continuation of CH 302 with major emphasis on polyfunctional molecules, including a brief introduction to biochemical systems.
-The laboratory deals with qualitative analysis.
-320. Instrumental Methods in Biochemistry (5).
-Lee.
+The laboratory deals with qualitative analysis. - 320.
+Instrumental Methods in Biochemistry (5).
+Lec.
 3, Lab.
 6, Pr., 20 hours of chemistry.

 Biomolecules and their analyses by modern instrumental methods.
 Emphasis will be placed on the principles and applications of the instruments.
 Many employment opportunities require a working knowledge of this type of instrumentation.
-Offered during spring quarter.
-401. Physical Chemistry I - Thermodynamics (5).
-Lee.
+Offered during spring quarters of even-numbered years. - 401.
+Physical Chemistry I Thermodynamics (5).
+Lec.
 4, Lab.
 3, Pr., 25 hours of chemistry and MH 161.

 A study of chemical thermodynamics including equilibrium and statistical thermodynamics.
 This course may be taught concurrently with CH 601.
-Taught in fall quarters of odd-numbered years.
-402. Physical Chemistry II - Kinetics and Dynamic Processes (5).
-Lee.
+Taught in fall quarters of odd-numbered years. - 402.
+Physical Chemistry II Kinetics and Dynamic Processes (5).
+Lec.
 4, Lab.
 3, Pr., 25 hours of chemistry and MH 161.
 A study of kinetics and related phenomena including catalysis and surface chemistry.
 This course may be taught concurrently with CH 602.
-Taught in fall quarters of even-numbered years.
-403. Physical Chemistry III - Quantum Chemistry and Bonding (5).
-Lee.
+Taught in fall quarters of even-numbered years. - 403.
+Physical Chemistry III Quantum Chemistry and Bonding (5).
+Lec.
 5, Pr., 25 hours of chemistry and MH 161.
 A study of quantum chemistry and chemical bonding theories.
 May be taught concurrently with CH 603.
-Offered in winter quarters of even-numbered years.
-420. Biochemistry (5).
-Lee.
+Offered in winter quarters of even-numbered years. - 420.
+Biochemistry (5).
+Lec.
 4, Lab.
 3, Pr., 25 hours of chemistry or biology, including CH 301.
 A standard biochemistry course for students in the health and physical sciences.
 CH 220, CH 320, and CH 420 would be equivalent to a minor in biochemistry.
-This course maybe taught concurrently with CH 620.
-Offered during summer quarter.

-- 460. Inorganic Chemistry (5).
-Lee.
+This course may be taught concurrently with CH 620.
+Offered during spring quarters of odd-numbered years. - 460.
+Inorganic Chemistry (5).
+Lec.
 5, Pr., 25 hours of chemistry.
 A modern inorganic course including the main group metals, transition metals, and non-metals.
-This course maybe taught concurrently with CH 640.
-Offered in winter quarters of odd-numbered years. - 498.
-Independent Study in Chemistry (l-5).
-Pr., 25 hours of chemistry and departmental approval.
+This course may be taught concurrently with CH 640.
+Offered in winter quarters of odd-numbered years.